-The structure plan
+The plan's structure

 The scope is given structure on the software side through interaction design, in which it is defined how the system behaves in response to the user.
 For information spaces, the structure is the information architecture: the arrangement of content elements within the information space.